SavvyPlus/wiki4/Operations/TenderUnbundledRateCard.md

 - Click on the "**Click to Refresh @@@**" button.
 The table should refresh with updated data.
 Otherwise try clicking the button again, if this happen, let me know so that I can fix it
 - If the data is fine, open (if not yet) the Service Agreement template (Elec or Gas)
 - Then click on the "**Copy to Template >>>>**"
-- Hopefully the magic happens
+- Watch the magic happens